nodauf/Swego/README.md

 * Embedded files
 * Run embedded binary written in C# (only available on Windows)
 * Create a folder from the browser
+* Ability to execute embedded binary

 ## Todo

-* Ability to execute embedded binary in C# and C
 * Implement (go-mimikatz)[https://github.com/vyrus001/go-mimikatz]
 * Add feature for search and replace in embedded files (for fill the IP address for example)
 * JS/CSS menu to give command line in powershell, some gtfobins, curl, wget to download and execute